ABDULLAH1SAID/Booking_System/README.md

 ## Performance
 - Search results should be returned within **2 seconds** under normal load.
 - Payment processing should complete within **5 seconds**.
-- The system should support thousands of concurrent users.
+- The system should efficiently handle a large number of concurrent users.

 ## Availability
 - The system should maintain **99.9% uptime**.